6502addict/replica1-sdram/README.md

 Note on the License: This project uses the CC BY-NC-SA 4.0 license.
 This means it will always remain free for the community.
 If you improve the cache or the controller, you must share those improvements so others can learn from them too!

-A quick tip on "Timing Closure" for your users:
-Since you’ve written this for Quartus, students might try to compile it for different FPGAs (like a Cyclone II vs a Cyclone IV).
-Because SDRAM is so sensitive to the Phase-Locked Loop (PLL) settings:

-Does your code include the .sdc (Synopsys Design Constraints) file?

-If not, you might want to add a small note about the clock phase shift (usually -3ns or -90 degrees) needed to talk to the SDRAM chip reliably.
-That is usually the "final boss" that stops students from getting their hardware to work!

 ## Core Objectives

 - **SDRAM Controller**: Developing and refining a custom controller.